boazbk/crypto/lec_14_zero_knowledge.md

 ### Voting

 Electronic voting has been of great interest for many reasons.
-One potential advantaghe is that it could allow completely transparent vote counting, where every citizen could verify that the votes were counted correctly.
+One potential advantage is that it could allow completely transparent vote counting, where every citizen could verify that the votes were counted correctly.
 For example, Chaum suggested an approach to do so by publishing an encryption of every vote and then having the central authority _prove_ that the final outcome corresponds to the counts of all the plaintexts.
 But of course to maintain voter privacy, we need to prove this without actually revealing those plaintexts.
 Can we do so?